Introduction

 On a separate server, I have a monitoring tool set up which sends me notifications when one of my services go down.
 You can find that here on lahat.computer/status/bababa-din.

 No copyright.
 This website is marked with CC0 1.0.
-Do whatever you want with anything in here.
-Steal, copy, distribute, modify, even sell.
-Fuck private property.
+Do whatever you the fuck you want with anything in here.
+Steal, copy, distribute, modify, even sell the contents of this website.

 -